konstantinbelyakov/powershell-winapi-tutorial/docs/win32-approaches/index.md

-# Three Ways to Call a Win32 API Method
+# Three Ways to Call a Windows API Method